 Would you like to make a hypothesis about which gender is more likely to help?
 If you guessed males, you are correct.
+If you guessed females, you are correct.
 It all depends on what the prosocial behavior is.
 When it comes to being heroic or chivalrous, men are more likely to help, while nurturant expressions of aid are generally engaged in by women (Eagly & Crowley, 1986).
 In a 2009 study, Eagly found further evidence for gender differences in relation to classes of prosocial behaviors.
 Women specialize in prosocial behaviors that are communal and relational while men engage in behaviors that are collectively oriented and agentic.
 The author proposes that these differences are linked to the division of labor and hormones, individual traits, and social expectations mediate how these gender roles influence behavior.